Water pollution: Atmospheric contributions (air pollution)

-Air deposition is a process whereby air pollutants from industrial or natural sources settle into water bodies.
-The deposition may lead to polluted water near the source, or at distances up to a few thousand miles away.
-The most frequently observed water pollutants resulting from industrial air deposition are sulfur compounds, nitrogen compounds, mercury compounds, other heavy metals, and some pesticides and industrial by-products.
+Air deposition is the process by which air pollutants from industrial or natural sources settle in water bodies.
+This can result in polluted water near the source or up to a few thousand miles away.
+The most frequently observed water pollutants resulting from industrial air deposition are sulphur compounds, nitrogen compounds, mercury compounds, other heavy metals, and certain pesticides and industrial by-products.
 Natural sources of air deposition include forest fires and microbial activity.

-Acid rain is caused by emissions of sulfur dioxide and nitrogen oxide, which react with the water molecules in the atmosphere to produce acids.
+Acid rain is caused by the emission of sulfur dioxide and nitrogen oxide, which react with the water molecules in the atmosphere to produce acids.
 Some governments have made efforts since the 1970s to reduce the release of sulfur dioxide and nitrogen oxide into the atmosphere.
-The main source of sulfur and nitrogen compounds that result in acid rain are anthropogenic, but nitrogen oxides can also be produced naturally by lightning strikes and sulphur dioxide is produced by volcanic eruptions.
+The main sources of sulfur and nitrogen compounds that result in acid rain are anthropogenic, but nitrogen oxides can also be produced naturally by lightning strikes and sulphur dioxide is produced by volcanic eruptions.
 Acid rain can have harmful effects on plants, aquatic ecosystems and infrastructure.

 Carbon dioxide concentrations in the atmosphere have increased since the 1850s due anthropogenic influences (emissions of greenhouse gases).
 This leads to ocean acidification and is another form of water pollution from atmospheric contributions.